radheshbhat/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+1. Convert the images to grayscale
+2. Perform Gausian smoothing and apply Canny edge detection
+3. Select region of interest and mask other areas of the image
+4. Apply Hough Transform to detect lane lines
+5. Superimpose the lane lines on the original image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by calculating slope and center of each line.
+Based on the slope, sorted it into right or left lane line.
+Then, calculate the average slope and the center of right and left lane.
+Using Y coordinates, based on Region of Interest, figured out the X co-ordinates using the average slope and center point of lane lines [equation used: (y-y') = M (x-x')]

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+Similar pipeline is used for videos.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when road is curvy since the slope conditions used for detection are empirical.
+This is evident when I tried with optional challenge video.

-Another shortcoming could be ...
+Another shortcoming could be static region of interest limiting generalization

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to have dynamic ROI and slope conditions

-Another potential improvement could be to ...